 Keglined.com A great site which is documenting the history of the beer can.
 Very well done and informative.

-Liz Crain Ceramics in Santa cruz, California makes a number of faux tin cans, and she will soon be adding beer cans to her portfolio.
+Liz Crain Ceramics in Santa cruz, California makes a number of faux tin cans, and she now has beer cans in her portfolio.

 More Beer Can-Related Links